 3. Setting

-In a story, setting can play a major role in the action of the plot.
-If, for example, your story is a horror story that takes place in a haunted house, the setting becomes the crux of every choice that your characters make.
-If your story takes place during the Jazz Age of the American 1920s, the time period and its predominant cultural values will play a huge part in how your characters react to the world around them, what their limitations are, and the way in which they challenge those limitations.
+This can play a major role in the action of the plot.
+If, for example, your novel is a horror story that takes place in a haunted house, the setting becomes the crux of every choice that your protagonist makes.
+If your book takes place during the Jazz Age of the American 1920s, the time period and its predominant cultural values will play a huge part in how your characters react to the world around them, what their limitations are, and the way in which they challenge those limitations.

-Choosing the right setting and bringing it to life gives your story a whole new dynamic.
-ItI’s where character, choice, and action all begin.
+Choosing the right setting and bringing it to life gives your writing a whole new dynamic.
+It’s where character, choice, and action all begin.

 Want to learn more about writing engaging, vivid settings?
 Check out our lesson on setting.